Hector Pitchforth: Arctic trading

-Pitchforth stayed in Baffin for the winter of 1920—1921, making sledging voyages throughout the region.
+Pitchforth stayed in Baffin for the winter of 1920–1921, making sledging voyages throughout the region.
 He returned to England aboard Vera in 1921.
 The vessel was crushed by ice and lost at Sisimiut during the 1922 voyage, and James Mutch, who had made the trading contacts with the inhabitants of Baffin retired, jeopardizing Sabellum's trade prospects.
-The Inuit employees of the company were unable to receive shipments, and the agent at Kivitoo suffered a mental breakdown during which he killed two people and was subsequently killed himself.
+The Inuit employees of the company were unable to receive shipments, and the agent at Kivitoo had a mental breakdown during which he killed two people and was subsequently killed himself.

 Facing these hardships, the company sent Pitchforth, one of the only remaining people in England with any company experience, to Kivitoo in 1923 aboard a new vessel called Rosie.
-Pitchforth's actual position within the company was unclear: the new operator of the Kivitoo station was an Inuit woman named Qaunnaq, and Pitchforth instead acted as a general representative, overseeing company affairs and reporting back to Jobson in the London home office.
+Pitchforth's actual position within the company was unclear: the new operator of the Kivitoo station was an Inuk woman named Qaunnaq, and Pitchforth instead acted as a general representative, overseeing company affairs and reporting back to Jobson in the London home office.
 He travelled with Inuit by dog sled starting in December 1923.
 In January 1924 travelled to Cape Henry Kater and back, before embarking on a long journey in February, the coldest month of the year for the region.
 He visited a company outpost in Durban Harbour, then travelled to Padle Fiord, Kingait Fiord in Cumberland Sound, and Pangnirtung, where he met with rival traders from the Hudson's Bay Company and Inspector Wilcox of the Royal Canadian Mounted Police, both of which had only recently settled in Pangnirtung.
 He returned to Kivitoo on 25 April, having taken the same route.
 During the trip, which crossed over 2000 miles, Pitchforth began to believe the Inuit employees of the company were no longer loyal due to the fact that Mutch was no longer working there and that the Hudson's Bay Company provided competition.

-The Sabellum home office sent a new employee, eighteen year old clerk Harry Wigglesworth, to Kivitoo aboard Rosie in the Summer of 1924.
+The Sabellum home office sent a new employee, eighteen year old clerk Harry Wigglesworth, to Kivitoo aboard Rosie in the summer of 1924.
 Pitchforth dissuaded Wigglesworth from staying at Kivitoo, arguing the trade was declining, and had him relocated to Cape Henry Kater.
 The accommodations there were insufficient, and Wigglesworth returned to England, leaving Pitchforth at the declining Kivitoo.